(Triangle; Charles Swickard)

-With the war in Europe raging, the two most talked up movies of 1915-16 were Vitagraph director J. Stuart Blackton’s pro-war The Battle Cry of Peace and Tom Ince’s anti-war Civilization.
+With the war in Europe raging, the two most talked up movies of 1915-16 were Vitagraph producer-director J. Stuart Blackton’s pro-war The Battle Cry of Peace and Tom Ince’s anti-war Civilization.
 Positioned as political counterpoints to one another, they commandeered box office coffers around the country while instigating debate over isolationist America’s possible involvement in what was still considered a foreign conflict.
 The Battle Cry of Peace was adapted from munitions manufacturer Hudson Maxim’s Defenseless America with the covert intention of boosting his weapons sales.

-By all accounts rabid, reactionary pro-war propaganda, it depicted the sacrilegious sight of the White House destroyed (for the first of many times on screen) by the exploding shells of nameless enemy forces that have overrun the unarmed nation.
+By all accounts rabid, reactionary pro-war propaganda, it depicted the sacrilegious sight of the Capitol destroyed (for the first of many times on screen) by the exploding shells of nameless enemy forces that have overrun the unarmed nation.
 Ince’s pacifist Civilization on the other hand, which had the soul of Christ returning to earth to plead for peace, love and understanding proved so popular it was credited with winning President Wilson his re-election campaign on the platform ‘he kept us out of war.’
 Both films represented political extremes and given the country was still pretty evenly divided between hawks and doves at the time, I think Cecil B. DeMille’s The Cheat would have benefited from the split vote by being embossed Best Picture.
 Comparatively modest by contrast, The Cheat is about a Japanese ivory trader (Sessue Hayakawa) who extends loans to cover Red Cross funds embezzled by a society woman (Fannie Ward), then brands her when she refuses his exorbitant demands for repayment.
 Elevated by DeMille’s artistic handling, the salacious melodrama was regarded highly enough to become the first film to be adapted into both a novel and grand opera.
 Such gratifying evidence that cinema was gaining the prestige to inspire the higher arts would have decided any swing votes in the Academy’s awarding body.
 Graced with a polished performance by Hayakawa and advanced set designs which take full advantage of DeMille’s dramatic, chiaroscuro lighting effects, The Cheat remains a striking accomplishment for its day.
 But for the sheer explosive charge of high powered melodrama, no other movie of 1915-16 could compete with Hell’s Hinges, William S. Hart’s classic Western about a war of a different sort – Armageddon between the forces of heaven and hell.

 Weak-willed Eastern preacher Robert Henley (Jack Standing) is appointed to a frontier town out West in the interest of distancing him from the easy temptations of city life.
 Accompanied by his sister Faith (Clara Williams), the two are shocked upon arrival to find Hell’s Hinges overrun by the lawless element led by saloon keeper Silk Miller (Alfred Hollingsworth).
 Miller’s right hand man, gunslinger Blaze Tracey (William S. Hart) intends to run the new minister out of town but upon clapping eyes on Faith, experiences a change of heart.
 When the rowdy saloon patrons burst into Sunday Service to take the place apart, Blaze steps in, making them show some respect.
 Staying to listen to the sermon, he is unmoved by Henley’s fire and brimstone bible thumping, but converted by Faith’s sincere words of love and compassion.